nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 these APIs vary by database, consult the documentation for the database you are using.
 As an example this
 [section in the Node.js pg client documentation](https://node-postgres.com/features/transactions) shows how to handle rollback when using transactions.

+In the team's experience transactions work best with async/await versus generators and it is good to have a try/catch around the rollback sections in addition to those which do the commit.

 Node.js applications are often structured to use microservices instead of a monolith which may limit the ability to leverage